SEAT Leon review – a good-to-drive family hatchback

 Improvements to quality are most apparent on the inside of the Leon – a neat 10-inch infotainment screen, crisp digital dials, cool ambient lighting and attractive materials all around the cabin mean some may even prefer the Leon’s interior to the Golf’s.
 Its wheelbase is also 50mm longer than that of its predecessor, which makes it a more generously proportioned car for families; there’s more space in the back for adults and larger door openings, although its 380-litre boot is average for its class.

-An update in May 2024 has slimmed down the engine range, so it now consists of standard petrol, mild-hybrid and plug-in hybrid versions of the 1.5-litre TSI engine, plus a 2.0-litre diesel option, as the brand has removed the previous entry-level 1.0-litre TSI petrol.
+An update in May 2024 has slimmed down the engine range, so it now consists of standard petrol, mild-hybrid and plug-in hybrid versions of the 1.5-litre TSI engine in a choice of power outputs, plus a 2.0-litre diesel option, as the brand has removed the previous entry-level 1.0-litre TSI petrol.

 For a more performance-focused hot-hatch version of the SEAT Leon, buyers might consider the Cupra Leon – Cupra was previously offered as a performance trim level on a number of SEAT models, but has been a fully-fledged VW Group brand since 2018.